getalp/mass-dataset/scripts/alignment/README.md

 ## PARAMETERS

---lab: the folder containing the chapters, such as downloaded from the bible.is
+**--lab**: the folder containing the chapters, such as downloaded from the bible.is

---textgrid: the folder containing the output of the alignment (THIS FILES DO NOT CONTAIN THE VERSES NUMBER)
+**--textgrid**: the folder containing the output of the alignment (THIS FILES DO NOT CONTAIN THE VERSES NUMBER)

---wav: the folder containing the audios, such as downloaded from bible.is
+**--wav**: the folder containing the audios, such as downloaded from bible.is

---language: Language IDs (config.py).
+**--language**: Language IDs (config.py).
 Current covered languages:
      en : English
      es : Spanish
      eu : Basque